Building Code - Interpreting Building Code

 In an attached garage (or in my case part of the basement that also serves as a garage) you need to use 5/8" Type X drywall or equivalent.
 This is even more important where there is a living space above the garage.

 In my case half of the "basement" will be used as a garage and half will be unfinished space, but there is a fireproof wall between the garage area and the unfinished space area.
-The drywall needs to be properly sealed with mud but it does not need to look pretty.
+The drywall needs to be properly sealed, but it does not need to look pretty.

 A bedroom must not be connected to a garage space by a door.